 (a) Water Supply Charges

-Pursuant to Section 16 of the Local Government (Rating) Act 2002, a targeted rate for water supply shall be set within the following water supply areas as follows:
+Pursuant to Section 16 of the Local Government (Rating) Act 2002, a targeted rate for water supply within the following water supply areas as follows:

-Pursuant to Section 16 of the Local Government (Rating) Act 2002, a targeted rate shall be set in each urban drainage area as follows:
+Pursuant to Sections 16 of the Local Government (Rating) Act 2002, a targeted rate in each urban drainage area as follows: